Frequently Asked Questions

 How does the Admissions process work?

 Our professionally trained admissions committee reviews all applications after the application deadline.
-Based on our initial assessment, a subset of applicants are invited to interview in person with a staff member, either on campus or in a hub city around the world.
-We interview all admitted candidates.
+Based on our initial assessment, a subset of applicants are invited to interview.
+This year all Round 1 interviews will be conducted virtually.
+We make every effort to give at least one week’s notice of the interview date.

 Are some parts of the application weighted more than others?